Probate & Estate Administration

 Can I avoid Probate?

 As the Probate court only has jurisdiction over probate assets, probate is not necessary if you do not own any probate assets at the time of your death.
 This can be partly accomplished by owning property jointly with rights of survivorship, or by using beneficiary designations on property.
 The most common way to avoid probate is to use a Living Trust to own your assets during your life.
-You should consult with an attorney on options to avoid probate.
+Contact our office to find out more.